 The Best Crock-Pot Recipe Book!

 The Rada Half Crocked Cookbook is packed with awesome recipes that are easy to make!
 Just prepare the ingredients, set them in the slow cooker, set the timer and enjoy.
+These recipes are perfect for two, taste great, and are easy to make.

 The Ideal Fundraising Program!